-- Be mindful of SIGNIFICANT FIGURES of glassware! - Define chemical formulas, abbreviations before use: sodium hydroxide (NaOH), milliliters (mL)

-- Multiple trials are necessary to verify data has good precision.
-All data must be shown, including repeat 'redo' lab experiment data if applicable. - Data must be represented in table format with appropriate column and row headings and include individually determined trials' values, averages (concentrations, percent, unknowns, etc.), standard deviation, ppt and other.
+- Be mindful of SIGNIFICANT FIGURES of glassware and in all DATA/calculations reported! - Define chemical formulas, abbreviations before use: sodium hydroxide (NaOH), milliliters (mL) - Multiple trials are necessary to verify data has good precision.
+All data must be shown. - Data must be represented in table format with appropriate column and row headings and include individually determined trials' values, averages (concentrations, percent, unknowns, etc.), standard deviation, ppt and other.
 When applicable include units in column headings i.e. "NaOH volume (mL)" or "mL of NaOH."
-Tables must be labeled with appropriate brief titles. - Statistical analysis (average, standard deviation, Grubb's Test, parts per thousand, etc.) of data should also be included in this section whenever these statistics are applicable. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - If applicable, include graphs/figures.
+Tables must be labeled with appropriate brief titles. - Statistical analysis (average, standard deviation, Grubb's Test, parts per thousand, etc.) of data should also be included in the results section whenever these statistics are applicable. - ALWAYS note starting & ending color of a reaction mixture (i.e. indicator use for example) - If applicable, include graphs/figures.
 All must be labeled with a title, proper x and y axes labels (including units).
 Graphs should be constructed in Excel or a similar program. - If graphs/figures are included (spectra, chromatograms, or calibration curves) they must be properly labeled i.e. Figure 1, and brief description directly below it. - Include calculations labeled appropriately with units, chemical identity.
 Properly identify what is being calculated and the trial # the calculation is being completed for. - Include general (also known as skeletal) equations corresponding to each calculation i.e. general equation for dilutions (see example), average, standard deviation, ppt, to name a few.
 Example calculation for volume of HCl for 0.100 M HCl.
-The calculations may be written in pen neatly so they can be read and understood. - Show an outline of equation being used and at least one example with your values - o ex.: $M_1V_1=M_2V_2$ 12.0 M x (v1)=0.100 M x (1000.00 mL) v1=8.33 mL - $\circ$ ~ Please utilize leading zeros before the decimal point (0.1 mL and NOT .1 mL). - A required paragraph explaining the results must also be present to show the student interpreted the experimental results/data shown in tables, figures, and/or graphs.
-Results include any preparation & standardization work AND the unknown analysis.
+The calculations may be written in pen neatly so they can be read and understood. - Show an outline of equation being used and at least one example with your values - o ex.: $M_1V_1=M_2V_2$ 12.0 M x (v1)=0.100 M x (1000.00 mL) v1=8.33 mL - Please utilize leading zeros before the decimal point (0.1 mL and NOT .1 mL). - A required paragraph explaining the results must also be present to show the student interpreted the experimental results/data shown in tables, figures, and/or graphs.
+Results include any preparation & standardization work AND the unknown analysis. - Use Equation Editor in Microsoft Word This equation editor is SO helpful to create equations for your lab report.
+Unless hand-writing all equations, the equation editor is required in reports!
+Points will be deducted for typed equations that were not created through an equation editor.